 Source and reference attributes

 Submitting organisation: Australian Institute of Health and Welfare

 Origin: Commonwealth Department of Health and Family Services 1998.
 Home and

 Community Care (HACC) data dictionary version 1.0: Home and Community Care Program National Minimum Data Set.
 Cat. no. AlHW 3600.
 Canberra: AlHW.

 Property attributes

 Identifying and definitional attributes

-Property: Multiple care recipient status
+Property: Primary carer indicator

-Definition: Whether a carer is providing assistance on a regular and sustained basis to more
+Definition: An indicator of whether assistance is provided in one or more of the core activities

-than one care recipient.
+(communication, mobility and self-care).